8-Week College Courses Online [2025 Guide: Online College Courses]

 Healthcare Administration

-Healthcare is the fastest growing sector in the modern American economy.
-Scientific advances, high expectations, and long lifespans have made it tremendously important and capable of mobilizing large amounts of money.
+Healthcare is the fastest-growing sector in the modern American economy.
+Scientific advances, high expectations, and long lifespans have made it tremendously important and highly sought after.

-Such an economically delicate industry deserves specialized administrators who are capable of making the best of the human resources and technology available.
+Such an economically delicate industry deserves specialized administrators who can efficiently utilize the human resources and technology available.

 History

-A great deal of this flexibility stems from the skills that are nurtured during historical analysis and study.
-The lessons extracted from past events and the solid cultural baggage acquired while pursuing a degree in History are often financially rewarding in many seemingly unrelated fields.
+A great deal of this flexibility stems from the skills nurtured during historical analysis and study.
+The lessons extracted from past events and the solid foundation in worldwide cultures acquired while pursuing a degree in history can open doors in many seemingly unrelated fields.

-You can open further doors for yourself with a specialization in Geography, which is highly coveted in the oil and mining industry, or in research analysis.
+You can open even more doors with a specialization in geography, which is highly coveted in the oil and mining industry, or in research analysis which is desired in many fields of business.

 Journalism

-Old school ink-based newspapers may be less predominant nowadays, but this has not seen an end in the demand for journalists across the country.
-If anything, the rapidly changing nature of this field has created new opportunities for those with a solid academic background.
+Old-school ink-based newspapers may be less predominant nowadays, but this has not seen an end in the demand for journalists.
+If anything, the rapidly changing nature of this field has created new opportunities for those with solid academic backgrounds.

 The profession has now largely abandoned its bohemian, self-made roots.
-Instead, it now requires moderate knowledge in technological management, knowledge dissemination, and marketing skills.
+Instead, it now requires a moderate knowledge of technological management, knowledge dissemination, and marketing skills.

-A degree in Legal Studies provides a great starting point to negotiate your entrance into a prestigious Law School.
-And, if you are not quite ready to think about graduate school at the undergraduate level, you can also find numerous opportunities for immediate employment following graduation.
+Earning a degree in legal studies can be a great starting point for negotiating your entrance into law school.
+If you are not quite ready to think about graduate school, there are also numerous opportunities for employment with a bachelor’s in legal studies.

-In many states, a degree in Legal Studies will allow you to access varied government positions, such as being an administrative judge, mediator, or social worker.
+In many states, a degree in legal studies will allow you to access varied government positions, such as administrative judge, mediator, or social worker.

-If you are seeking licensing as a paralegal, probation officer, or real estate agent, this degree will also help.
+If you are seeking licensing as a paralegal, probation officer, or real estate agent, this degree can also help.

 Liberal Arts

-Holders of such qualifications are often found in the fashion industry, technology start-ups, legal aid departments, and even on many boards of directors.
+Liberal arts majors are found in many business industries, the fashion industry, technology start-ups, legal aid departments, and even on many boards of directors.

 Marketing

 No company or private venture in the modern world can function without marketing efforts.
-This discipline lies at the crossroads between a persuasive skill and subtle psychological manipulation – and as such, it’s essential for anybody who is seeking to market a new product.
+This discipline lies at the crossroads between persuasive skills and subtle psychological manipulation, and as such, training is essential for anybody seeking to market a new product.

-Marketing studies also teach you how to operate the different media production tools needed to carry your message to large audiences.
-Naturally, the study of human purchasing behaviors can also help any young professional sell their own skills to potential employers across any discipline.
+Marketing studies can teach you how to operate the different media production tools needed to carry your message to large audiences.
+The study of human purchasing behaviors can also help any young professional sell their skills to potential employers across any discipline.

 Nursing

-Nursing encompasses a large span of health-centered disciplines that are meant to preserve, improve, and maximize physical and mental wellness for people of all ages.
-In the fast-growing field of healthcare, nurses constitute the foot soldiers that hold the system in place across all levels.
+Nursing encompasses health-centered disciplines meant to preserve, improve, and maximize physical and mental wellness for people of all ages.
+In the fast-growing field of healthcare, nurses are the foot soldiers that hold the system in place across all levels.

-Because of the high employability of nurses, there are numerous opportunities for professional advancement.
-These involve manager-level positions in healthcare settings as well as researchers, health educators, and public health or prevention specialists.
+Because of the high employability of nurses, there are numerous opportunities for professional advancement, including manager-level positions in healthcare settings, researchers, health educators, and public health and prevention specialists.

 Psychology

 Psychology is the study of the human mind and its behaviors.
-If this sounds all-encompassing and daunting, then it should hint at the wide scope offered to those who successfully complete a Psychology program.
+If this sounds all-encompassing to you, it serves as a clue to the wide scope of careers that can be pursued with a degree in psychology.

 Public Administration

-Whereas business administrators are taught to maximize profits, public administrators are meant to master the art of doing more with less.
-This is why a Public Administration degree combines a background in political science, sociology, and education with the managerial skills that keep any large organization moving.
+While business administrators are taught to maximize profits, public administrators master the art of doing more with less.
+While earning a public administration degree, you’ll study political science, sociology, and the managerial skills necessary to keep large organizations moving.

 Religion

-Religion and theology majors are devoted to the study of something higher and much more abstract than the average person.
-Career opportunities in this field, however, are rooted very firmly in the physical world.
+Religion and theology majors are devoted to studying loftier and more abstract ideas than the average person, but career opportunities in this field are rooted firmly in the physical world.

 Sociology

-Humans are first and foremost social animals, and our tendency to form self-sustaining societies and to divide roles quickly drips into any level of organization.
-This makes the sociology field grow increasingly wide and very quick to change.
+Humans are first and foremost social animals, and our tendency to form self-sustaining societies and to divide roles quickly shows itself in all levels of organization.
+This makes sociology a diverse and constantly growing and changing field of study.

-Sociology offers a solid background on people, their relationships, motivations, and hierarchies.
-This knowledge can be used to pursue jobs in human resources, media, public relations, market research, and academia.
+Studying sociology can allow you to develop a solid understanding of people, their relationships, motivations, behaviors, and hierarchies.
+This knowledge can be used to pursue careers in human resources, media, public relations, market research, and academia.

 Social Work

-In the private sector, social workers often find quick positions as human resource managers or as liaisons for their community outreach programs.
+In the private sector, social workers often find positions as human resource managers or as liaisons for community outreach programs.

-In government-owned entities, Social Work graduates often work as counselors, case managers, public service administrators, and rehabilitators.
+In government-owned entities, social work graduates often work as counselors, case managers, public service administrators, or rehabilitators.

-The law enforcement industry has a permanent need for qualified personnel to supervise their wardens, probation officers, or to design strategies to prevent juvenile delinquents from falling into a “revolving door” life pattern.
+The law enforcement industry has a permanent need for qualified personnel to supervise their wardens and probation officers and design strategies for rehabilitation.

-In an 8 week college course, you’ll have the same responsibilities as you would for a traditional-semester course.
+In an 8-week college course, you’ll have the same responsibilities as you would for a traditional semester-long course.

 These may include:

-The difference between 8 week classes and longer ones is that you’ll complete the workload in a shorter period.
-That does mean that you’ll probably have to invest more time in each class from week to week.
-That’s okay, though, because you’re likely to take fewer classes at one time.
+The difference between 8-week and traditional classes is that you’ll complete the workload in a shorter period.
+This means you’ll have to invest more effort and time in your classes during this period, but you’ll likely take fewer classes at a time.

-Many students find the 8 week structure to suit them better than a traditional semester schedule.
+Many students find the 8-week structure suits them better than a traditional semester schedule.

 Benefits include:

-If you want to fit more classes into a shorter time frame, compact courses are the way to go.
+Accelerated courses are the way to go if you want to fit more classes into a shorter time frame.

 Accreditation

-If a school is not accredited by one of these bodies, credits you earn there probably won’t transfer to other colleges, and employers may look on the value of your degree as doubtful.
+If a school is not accredited by one of these bodies, your credits are less likely to transfer to other colleges and your degree may not be as recognized by employers.

 Tuition & Financial Aid

-Don’t worry; you don’t need to know anything special when it comes to paying for 8 week college classes.
+Don’t worry, you don’t need to know anything special about paying for 8-week college classes.
 Faster courses are treated the same as regular college classes.
-You typically pay by the credit hour, and you may qualify for financial aid to help alleviate the tuition costs.
+You typically pay by the credit hour and may qualify for financial aid to help alleviate the costs.

-Financial aid may come from the federal government, your state government, independent organizations, or your university.
-This tuition help may come in the form of:
+Financial aid can come from the federal government, state government, independent organizations, or your university.
+This tuition help can come in the form of:

-Some financial aid is granted based on need; your income level determines whether you qualify.
-Other types are given to students based on merit; you have to earn those benefits.
+Some financial aid is granted based on need.
+Your income level determines whether you qualify.
+Other types are given to students based on merit and must be earned.

-Federal grants and loans are some of the most common types of college financial aid.
-To determine what sort of federal tuition help you can receive, start by filling out the Free Application for Federal Student Aid (FAFSA).
+Federal grants and loans are the most common types of financial aid.
+To determine the federal financial aid you can receive, start by filling out the Free Application for Federal Student Aid (FAFSA).

 How Fast Can You Get a College Degree Online?

-This assumes that you earn 30 credit hours per year in your online courses and are able to use credit for prior learning and CLEP exams to earn around 45 college credits.
+This assumes you’ll earn 30 credit hours per year in your online courses and can use credit for prior learning and CLEP exams to earn around 45 college credits.
 The time it takes you to complete your degree will depend largely on your university’s college credit policies and your ability to maintain a full-time course load.

 Are Fast-Track College Courses More Difficult?